 These conversion modeling methods use various data points captured by their client side pixels and conversion APIs to attribute the conversions based on statistical and probability models.

-The downside of Conversion Modeling is that it delays the reporting of the conversion in the ads manager by up to 72 hours and 5 days.
+The downside of Conversion Modeling is that it delays the reporting of the conversion in the ads manager by up to 72 hours.

 Attributed conversions are the conversions that have been attributed to your ads by Google or Facebook Ads.
 Whether AnyTrack sent these conversions or an other platform, they will always be the "attributed conversions".